PiRaj1404/GoogleMathGenius/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact
-For questions or assistance, please contact [Your Name] at rajkarne@pdx.edu
+For questions or assistance, please contact Piyush at rajkarne@pdx.edu